JanDeDobbeleer/oh-my-posh/docs/docs/segment-ytm.md

 ## What

-Show the currently playing song in the [YouTube Music Desktop App](https://github.com/ytmdesktop/ytmdesktop).
+Shows the currently playing song in the [YouTube Music Desktop App](https://github.com/ytmdesktop/ytmdesktop).

 **NOTE**: You **must** enable Remote Control in YTMDA for this segment to work: `Settings > Integrations > Remote Control`